hzope6/hzope6.github.io/_pages/about.md

       <a href="https://arxiv.org/abs/2506.06576">Preprint (in submission)</a> · <a href="https://huggingface.co/datasets/SALT-NLP/WORKBank">HuggingFace (~300+ monthly downloads)</a> · June 2025
     </p>
     <p>
-      Developed a framework to quantify worker preferences for human agency across occupational tasks, capturing both automation and augmentation potential.
+      Developed a framework to measure human–AI collaboration potential and quantify misalignment between human needs and AI capabilities across occupational tasks in diverse domains.
 Built the <strong>WORKBank</strong> database to map desire–capability misalignment, define the <em>Human Agency Scale</em>, and identify trends in shifting demand for core human skills.
     </p>
     <p>
       <em>Featured in</em>